 DOS Days

-The Viper Pro Video was released in late 1994, available for both the VESA Local Bus and PCI bus.
+The Diamond Viper SE and Diamond Viper Pro were released in late 1994, available for both the VESA Local Bus and PCI bus.

 Released November 1994